getlocalci/local-ci/README.md

 If you haven't opted out, here are the [telemetry events](https://github.com/getlocalci/local-ci/search?q=reporter.send) sent via [VS Code telemetry](https://code.visualstudio.com/docs/getstarted/telemetry).

-If you haven't entered a license key, like during the free trial, the only interaction this extension has with Local CI's site is if you optionally enter your email on first activating this extension.
+The only interaction this extension has with Local CI's site is if you optionally enter your email on first activating this extension.

 It does interact with CircleCI® and Docker to process and run the jobs.

 But the jobs still only run locally.

 Local CI has no server that runs jobs, so the site has no knowledge of the jobs or any data from them.

-If you have entered a license key, it only sends to the [Local CI site](https://getlocalci.com) a `GET` request with the license key and a `SHA-256` hash of your VS Code [machineId](https://code.visualstudio.com/api/references/vscode-api#env).

-This is to verify that the license key is only used on 1 machine.

-Here's an example [machineId](https://code.visualstudio.com/api/references/vscode-api#env): `b068aef3da6acff9c9bf4f129135ffd56adbfa294aeb8117c7264164c1a277d4`

-And that [machineId](https://code.visualstudio.com/api/references/vscode-api#env) is hashed with `SHA-256` before sending it in the `GET` request.

 Feel free to look at the [source code](https://github.com/getlocalci/local-ci/tree/develop/src) for how Local CI works.